fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 ## Step-by-Step Instructions

 1. Add any software to be available for installation.
-Follow this document with instruction how to do it.
+Follow this document with instructions how to do it.
    Note that all steps of the software installation as set here will be respected regardless to the policy that may trigger this software installations.